Natural Results, Minimal Scarring

 Skin from both sides of the breast is bought up and around the new areola to shape the contour of your breast.
 Liposuction may be used to remove any excess fat.
 In most cases, the nipples remain attached to their original blood vessels and nerves.
 The stitches are usually located around the areola, extending down in a vertical line allow the crease of the breast.
 In some cases, techniques can be used to eliminate the vertical part of the scar.

 Post-operation you will likely experience some fluid drainage, and in some cases, small drainage tubes may be inserted to prevent fluid build-up.
 These tubes will usually be removed prior to your discharge from the hospital.
-In order to control swelling and to help your skin better fit its new contours, you will be fitted with a support bra which you will need to wear day and night for the next four weeks.
-There may be a drip in your arm to keep you hydrated, but this is removed once you can consume enough fluids yourself.
-You are likely to feel tired and sore for a few days after your breast reduction, but you should be up and about within 24-48 hours.
+In order to control swelling and to help your skin better fit its new contours, you will be fitted with a support bra.
+You will need to wear day and night for the next four weeks.
+We insert a drip in your arm to hydrated you, and remove this once you can consume enough fluids yourself.
+You are likely to feel tired and sore for a few days after your breast reduction.
+However, you should be up and about within 24-48 hours.
 You should be able to resume normal activity within three to four weeks and exercise after six.

 *All surgery carries risks which may impede your recovery speed.
 Scarring also varies from patient to patient and depends on lifestyle, genetic, the severity of surgery and skin type.

 Browse our Before and After pictures below